SamNzo/enigma/README.md

 # Machine overview

 # Ressources
-These ressource are helpful to understand how the machine works.
+These ressources are helpful to understand how the machine works.

 I recommend watching these Numberphile videos in which they explain how the machine works, how it was used during the war and decrypted: